Girl, I didn’t know you could get down like that! Charlie, how your Angels get down like that?

 Charlie’s Angels, McG’s film based on the 1970s TV series of the same name, first introduced its holy trinity of Dylan (Drew Barrymore), Alex (Lucy Liu), and Natalie (Cameron Diaz) to the world on Nov.
 3, 2000.
 McG’s background in directing music videos unmistakably informed his work with Charlie’s Angels – his debut feature – and the music is an integral part of the colorful, kinetic movie.

-In honor of the film’s 15th anniversary Tuesday, we’re revisiting its 15-song soundtrack, song by song (and, in many cases, disguise by wild disguise).
+In honor of the film’s anniversary this week, we’re revisiting its 15-song soundtrack, song by song (and, in many cases, disguise by wild disguise).
 In parts clubby, campy, sexy, and downright weird, here’s what makes the music of Charlie’s Angels the best girl-power mix of all time.1.
 “Independent Women, Pt.
 1” – Destiny’s Child

 “Independent Women, Pt.
 1” opens with one fierce female trio calling the names of another, as the introduction name-drops, “Lucy Liu, with my girl Drew / Cameron D., and Destiny / Charlie’s Angels, come on.”
 Destiny’s Child’s iconic girl-power anthem made its debut in Charlie’s Angels before it was included on the group’s 2001 album, Survivor, and the music video sees Beyoncé, Kelly Rowland, and Michelle Williams training at a Charlie’s Angels boot camp.